GPT-5.4

 Competitive coding performance with 74.9% SWE-bench score

-Claude Opus 4.6 and Sonnet 4.6 outperform it on pure coding benchmarks
+Claude Opus 4.7 and GPT-5.5 now outperform it on current premium coding benchmarks

 Smaller context window (272K) vs Gemini 3.1 Pro (2M) for research